skai-org/skyOS/README.md

+Note : This software can be seamlessly run on Linux, windows and mac!

 ## License

 SkyOS is licensed under the MIT License, granting users the freedom to use, modify, and distribute the software.

 Note: SkyOS is a desktop environment simulator and is not intended to replace or replicate macOS.
-It is an independent project inspired by the design and functionality of macOS and it not meant to run as a full-blown DE.
+It is an independent project inspired by the design and functionality of macOS and it is not meant to run as a full-blown DE.

 For more information and updates, visit the SkyOS GitHub Repository.